Updated: Apr 5

 Following last month pedagogical meeting about the new beginners method created by Gisela Paterno, I decided to suggest some new materials which might be also useful for improving technique and Sight reading skills for children beginners.

-Currently, WKMT is using Bartók “Mikrokosmos” to help our students improving their sight reading skills, but it might be a challenge for the teachers to introduce it to children.
+Currently, WKMT is using Bartók “Mikrokosmos” to help our students improving their sight-reading piano skills, but it might be a challenge for the teachers to introduce it to children.

 During my teaching experience, I have been using a book series called “Improve your sight reading” by Paul Harris.
 They have been very successful amongst my piano students because each book starting from Grade 1 to 8 offers valid material to be successful in the Sight reading Test.
 In my opinion, this one might work as a possible alternative to Mikrokosmos with the same benefits results.